ibm-cloud-docs/cis/ts-html-4xx-errors.md

 [Resolution]{: tag-green} If you're seeing a 403 response that contains {{site.data.keyword.cis_short_notm}} branding in the response body, this is the HTTP response code returned along with security features:

-* WAF vustom or managed rules with the challenge or block action
+* WAF custom or managed rules with the challenge or block action
 * Security level that is set to Medium by default
 * Most 1xxx {{site.data.keyword.cis_short_notm}} error codes
 * The Browser Integrity Check